reuben-thomas/tp/docs/UserGuide.md

 ## Information for testers

-If you are testing DeskFlow the following admin credentials will be useful for you.
+If you are testing DeskFlow the following instructions will be useful to you.

-username: Admin
-password: Admin@123

-To test with IT staff privileges, you can log in with admin and register a new user.

-1. Run `login` and enter with admin credential.
-2. Next run `register` and enter username and password for the new IT staff.
+1. Run `register` and enter a username and password.
-3. Run `logout`.
-4. Then run `login` again but with the new credentials created.
+2. Then run `login` with the new credentials created.
-5. You now have restricted access to functions as an IT staff.
+3. You now have access to all functions.

 ## Features